nayyarbil/CyberSec_Resources/README.md

 This repository is a comprehensive collection of cybersecurity-related references, scripts, tools, code, and other resources.
 It is carefully curated and maintained by [Omar Santos](https://omarsantos.io/).

 ## Overview
-The repository serves as a supplemental material provider to several books, video courses, and live training created by Omar Santos.
+The repository serves as supplemental material provider to several books, video courses, and live training created by Omar Santos.
 It encompasses over 10,000 references that are instrumental for both offensive and defensive security professionals in honing their skills.

 ## Directory Overview
 Below is a quick reference to major sections in this repository.
 Each folder contains documentation or tools related to the topic indicated by its name.